[HISTORY: Adopted by the Common Council of the City of Burlington as indicated in article histories. Amendments noted where applicable.]

 Retail "Class A" liquor license.
 See § 125.51(2), Wis.
 Stats.

 Retail "Class B" liquor license.
-A retail "Class B" liquor license shall permit its holder to sell liquor in original packages or containers in multiples not to exceed four liters at any one time to be consumed off the licensed premises.
+A retail "Class B" liquor license shall permit its holder to sell liquor in original packages or containers in multiples in any quantity to be consumed off the licensed premises.
 Wine may be sold in original packages or otherwise in any quantity to be consumed off the premises.
 See § 125.51(3), Wis.
 Stats.

 A license may be issued after July 1 in any license year which shall expire on the following June 30.
 The fee for the license shall be prorated according to the number of months or fraction thereof remaining until the following June 30.